Save money through simple car DIY

 Tyre pressure and depth

-At least once a month check that the tyre pressure is at the level recommended in your service manual – then top up at a petrol station if necessary.
+At least once a month check the tyre pressure is at the level recommended in your service manual – then top up at a petrol station if necessary.
 Under-inflated tyres cause extra drag, which uses more fuel.
 They also don’t grip the road as well, particularly around corners or when you’re braking.
 To find out how to check tyre pressure, watch this video on the RAC website.

-Check that all the tyres have at least the minimum legal tread depth of 1.6mm.
+Check all the tyres have at least the minimum legal tread depth of 1.6mm.
 This can easily be done with a 20p coin – watch this video on the First Time Driver websiteopens in new window.

 Windscreen and paintwork